LegumeFederation/meta_iron/README.rst

                        (e.g., a file of separate latitude and longitude for each file in a directory).
 This decision due to the restrictions of the tab-separated file format as it has commonly been used, in particular the uniqueness requirement of column 1 names.
+However, there is some limited support for objects built in to ``meta_iron` via the ``.subname`` attribute mechanism.

 packaging              No concepts of file naming conventions, versioning, checksumming,
                        parent, children, etc.  This is structural metadata and outside the scope of ``meta_iron``.

-metadata creation      No support to create and populate input metadata files.
-This is highly
-                       domain- and project-specific, and has been already addressed by tools such as ISA-Tab_.
 ====================== ========================================================================

 Inputs and Outputs